poetapp/documentation/rdd/node-microservices.md

 Now that we have finally deployed a new infrastructure, running on Docker, this hybrid approach in which the Po.et Node behaves like a single application but requires RMQ for modules to communicate with each other is actually hindering  scalability.

-Completing the transtion towards proper microservices will allow improved scaling of the Po.et Node.
+Completing the transition towards proper microservices will allow improved scaling of the Po.et Node.

 Since it is already split in modules which mostly behave as separate applications, this refactor will be mostly around bootstrapping, requiring little to no code change.